Hi, I’m Shirley Noël Toby, LMFT, M.Div., PMH-C

 I work with individuals, couples, and families navigating life transitions, relationship challenges, and roles that carry emotional responsibility.
 This includes clergy and clergy spouses, first responders, first-generation adults, and those balancing leadership, caregiving, or relational demands.

-My work is informed by cultural sensitivity and an understanding of how identity, generational expectations, and responsibility intersect with emotional well-being.
+My work is informed by cultural sensitivity and an understanding of how identity, societal and generational expectations, and responsibility intersect with emotional well-being.

 Spirituality, Meaning, and Care